exxeleron/qPython/README.rst

 Requirements
 ~~~~~~~~~~~~

-To run, qPython requires:

-- numpy 1.8
+qPython requires numpy 1.8 to run.

+Optional requirements have to be met to provide additional features:

-To tune performance critical parts of the code, additional requirements have to be met:
+- tune performance of critical parts of the code:

   - Cython 0.20.1

+- support serialization/deserialization of ``pandas.Series`` and ``pandas.DataFrame``

+  - pandas 0.14.0

-To run Twisted sample, qPython requires:
+- run Twisted sample:

   - Twisted 13.2.0

-To build documentation via Sphinx, qPython requires:
+- build documentation via Sphinx:

   - Sphinx 1.2.3
   - mock 1.0.1

 Required libraries can be installed using `pip`_.

-To install all the required dependencies, execute: ``pip install -r requirements.txt``
+To install all the required dependencies, execute:
+``pip install -r requirements.txt``

-To install minimal set of required dependencies, execute: ``pip install -r requirements-minimal.txt``
+Minimal set of required dependencies can be installed by executing:
+``pip install -r requirements-minimal.txt``

 .. _Cython: http://cython.org/
 .. _Sphinx: http://sphinx-doc.org/